 Families, friends & carers

 The people Catalyst work with never live in a bubble all on their own.
-But many services can spend effort and time working with the individual and fail to understand this and can sometimes neglect the needs of all the other people closest to that person.
+But many services can spend effort and time working with the individual and can sometimes neglect the needs of all the other people closest to that person.
 Catalyst offer support for family members and carers too.

 We recognise that drugs and alcohol affect everyone not just the person who is using them and we are here to help friends and family, while keeping confidentiality.
 People attending our family/carer activities soon realise that they are not alone and that actually many of the issues and problems they may have are also being experienced by others.
 Our Family and Friends groups across Surrey are run by trained group workers and provide advice, support, coping strategies and, most importantly, understanding.

-To find out what groups are taking place in your area please see the schedule below.
+To find out what groups are taking place in your area:

 If you live outside of Surrey, there are other organisations that can help.
 If you been bereaved through alcohol or drugs and need some support we would recommend BEAD who offer a fantastic service.

 left feeling as a person who does deserve good things from life”